Stefafrontani/microservices-with-reactjs-and-nodejs/README.md

   5- Run $ kubectl rollout restart deployment posts-depl -> Restart the deployment (so it uses the latst version of that image :latest)

+Kubernetes Services
+They are used for all networking related stuff.
+Communicating between pods, or a pod from an external souce.
+In our case, we start using NodePort to communicate from outside the app to our kluster

+We first create the kubernete service object insdie the posts-srv.yaml file There we specify a lot of things, the relevant that deserves explanation are:

+apiVersion: v1           // It does not extendes from apps like deploymentss
+kind: Service            // We are creating a service now
+metadata:
+  name: posts-srv
+spec:
+  type: NodePort         // Important, type of service being created
+  selector:
+    app: posts
+  ports:
+    - name: posts
+      protocol: TCP
+      port: 4000
+      targetPort: 4000   // Ports

+// This type of service has 3 type of ports: nodePort   : specify when running $ kuberctl describe service posts-srv.
+             This is the port that communciates from outside to our cluster localhost:nodePort/posts port       : the port of the service that will redirect the request to our container, pod targetPort : the port we effectively set inside our express service

 Types of kubernetes services
 Cluster IP